Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Main Results

-We will see below that this heuristic reasoning indeed leads to a consistent estimator of $\grtr$.
-For this purpose, let us first introduce an adapted version of \eqref{eq:estimator} that allows us to rescale the signal set: \begin{definition}[Scalable Hinge Loss Minimization] Let Assumption~\ref{model:results:generalset} hold true and let $\scalfac > 0$ be a fixed \define{scaling parameter}.\footnote{Note that the letter $\scalfac$ is already used in \eqref{eq:minexpectedloss:scalfac} in order to define the expected risk minimizer in subsets of the unit ball.
+\end{proposition} See Subsection~\ref{subsec:proofs:asympexprisk} for a proof of this result.
+The statement of Proposition~\ref{prop:asympexprisk} can be understood as a relaxation of Lemma~\ref{lem:minexpectedloss}: While the expected risk minimizer $\x^\ast$ on $\scalfac\sset$ may not exactly be a scalar multiple of $\grtr$, its direction $\x^\ast / \lnorm{\x^\ast}$ at least aligns well with $\grtr$, supposed that $\scalfac$ is sufficiently large --- or more geometrically speaking, the angle between $\x^\ast$ and $\grtr$ gets very small.
+With this in mind, a key achievement of our main results below is that the assertion of Proposition~\ref{prop:asympexprisk} essentially remains valid for an \emph{empirical} risk minimizer on $\scalfac\sset$, leading to a consistent estimator of $\grtr$.
+For this purpose, let us introduce an adapted version of \eqref{eq:estimator} that allows us to rescale the signal set: \begin{definition}[Scalable Hinge Loss Minimization] Let Assumption~\ref{model:results:generalset} hold true and let $\scalfac > 0$ be a fixed \emph{scaling parameter}.\footnote{Note that the letter $\scalfac$ is already used in the course \eqref{eq:minexpectedloss:scalfac} in order to define an expected risk minimizer in subsets of the unit ball.
 It will be clear from the context which definition is meant.
 However, this ambiguous notation is no coincidence because we will analyze the excess risk functional with respect to $\grtrmu$ in both cases (see beginning of Section~\ref{sec:proofs}).} The estimator $\solu \in \R^n$ is defined as a solution of the convex program

-As before, the objective functional of \eqref{eq:estimatortuned} is denoted by $\lossemp[](\x)$ and called the \define{empirical risk function} (see Definition~\ref{def:results:unitball:risk}). \end{definition} Note that the choice $\scalfac = 1$ exactly corresponds to the estimator \eqref{eq:estimator} considered in Subsection~\ref{subsec:results:unitball}.
-By the law of large numbers, we may hope again that $\solu$ approximates an expected risk minimizer as $m$ grows, and according to the above argument, this particularly implies that $\sp{\tfrac{\solu}{\lnorm{\solu}}}{\grtr} \approx 1$ for $\scalfac$ large enough.
-More precisely, our main results below state an error bound of the form
+As before, the objective functional of \eqref{eq:estimatortuned} is denoted by $\lossemp[](\x)$ and called the \emph{empirical risk function} (see Definition~\ref{def:results:unitball:risk}). \end{definition} Note that the choice $\scalfac = 1$ exactly corresponds to the estimator \eqref{eq:estimator} considered in Subsection~\ref{subsec:results:unitball}.
+By the law of large numbers, we may hope again that $\solu$ approximates an expected risk minimizer as $m$ grows.
+According to Proposition~\ref{prop:asympexprisk}, this would basically imply an error bound of the form